 Maria and her young children make brunch together using organic ingredients, but they feel unwell the next day with abdominal pain, vomiting, and diarrhea.
 Concerned about their symptoms, the family visits a nearby urgent care clinic which orders laboratory tests.
-During their care, the TEFCA and the North Star Architecture enable seamless data exchange across providers, facilitating real-time updates of each family member's health information is updated in real time.
+During their care, the TEFCA and the North Star Architecture enable seamless data exchange across providers, facilitating real-time updates of each family member's health information.
 These updates inform their immediate care and contribute to a larger dataset that can be used for public health monitoring and future care decisions.